Death Screams: Plot

 During the carnival, Neil Marshall, a local coach whom Bob and Kathy work for, makes romantic advances toward Lily.
 When his jealous ex-girlfriend Sara witnesses this, she covers Neil's car in shaving cream.
 Shortly after, while sitting alone in an unpopulated part of the carnival, she is shot with an arrow, and stumbles to an abandoned carousel, where an assailant suffocates her to death with a plastic bag.

 At nightfall, Lily drops off Bob and Kathy at their homes, and they convince her to meet them later at the river for the planned bonfire.
 Ramona arrives at Neil's house and makes sexual advances toward him, but he rebukes her.
 She leaves in tears, and is confronted by the local sheriff, Avery, who denigrates her and blames her for a car accident she was in that resulted in his son, Casey, sustaining a brain injury that left the boy intellectually disabled.
 Shortly after, Avery's wife phones him and tells him Casey has run away from home.

 Neil prepares to leave for the bonfire, but hears noises in the attic above his garage.
 Shortly after, Avery arrives at Neil's house and finds the garage covered in blood before a corpse falls from the rafters.
-Meanwhile, at the bonfire, Sandy decides to go swimming alone in the river while Ramona and Walker begin making out.
+Meanwhile, at the bonfire, Sandy decides to go swimming alone in the river while Ramona and Tom begin making out.
 While floating in the water, the corpses of Ted and Angie drift into Sandy, and her throat is subsequently slashed by the killer.
-Soon after, Ted, Kathy, and Lily arrive at the bonfire, and the group all decide to visit the local cemetery, a short distance away through the woods.
+Soon after, Bob, Kathy, and Lily arrive at the bonfire, and the group all decide to visit the local cemetery, a short distance away through the woods.
 The group begin to tell scary stories, but are interrupted by a rainstorm.